20 Best X-Ray Tech/Radiology Tech Schools in 2025

 3) University of Mississippi

 Ole Miss students earn B.S. degrees in Radiologic Sciences, where they learn how to operate imaging technology as well as provide radiation therapy.
-They complete the first few years of classes in the Allied Health Studies program, then apply to move into Radiologic Sciences, which is selective.
+They complete the first two years of classes in the Allied Health Studies program, then apply to move into Radiologic Sciences, which is selective.
 They receive personalized academic and career advising and firsthand medical experience.

 Best X-Ray Tech/Radiology Tech Schools (Continued)